poonchuanan/tp/docs/UserGuide.md

 ### 10.1 Showing past net calories

-You can view a graphical representation of your recent net calories relative to your target calories for up to 7 days.
+Want to see you calorie story all at once?
+You can view a graphical representation of your recent net calories relative to your target calories for up to 7 days using this feature.

 Format: `graph`